MicroFocus/ALMOctaneJavaRESTSDK/README.md

         defectEntityList.update().entities(Collections.singleton(defect)).execute();
 ```

+Please note that due to the way that the Octane REST API works only a limited number of fields will be automatically retrieved from the server.
+Due to this the `addFields` method
+should be used to explicitly state which fields should be retrieved.
+You can see more information [here](https://admhelp.microfocus.com/octane/en/latest/Online/Content/API/fields_clause.htm)

 ## Logging

 The SDK uses [SLF4J](https://www.slf4j.org/) internally for all logging.
 This means that the users of the library can control the logging framework used for the implementation.